 Other reasons to replace your electric toothbrush heads

-Sufferers of gum disease or other serious mouth conditions should change their electric toothbrush heads even more frequently – every four to six months.
+Sufferers of gum disease or other serious mouth conditions should change their electric toothbrush heads even more frequently – as often as every four to six weeks.
 People that brush with lots of pressure or have stubborn plaque may have to replace their brush head more frequently as well.

 If you find you are wearing out your electric brush head and are required to replace them more often than three months you should look at your brushing technique.
 A common problem is using too much pressure while brushing.
 This causes your electric toothbrush head to wear out prematurely and requires replacement more often!
 Remember that most electric toothbrushes do not require the same pressure of manual toothbrushes, use the proper pressure for the toothbrush you are using.
 Proper technique will ensure your electric toothbrush heads last their full lifetime and save you money.

 Another common reason people may need to replace their toothbrush heads more often than three months is if you use your toothbrush more than twice a day.
 As some enjoy or are required to brush their teeth three, four or more times per day which will dramatically reduce the lifespan of your brush head.
 Keep an eye on your bristles and replace your toothbrush head at the first sign of wear or fraying!